freenalytics/documentation/docs/reference/index.md

-!!! info
+# Reference

+This section contains some reference information regarding the entities that compose this application.

-    Under construction.
-If you wish to track this project's progress check out the [Trello board](https://trello.com/b/oDg8aD7n).
+If you wish to interact with the platform programmatically through the API, check the [API Reference](https://freenalytics.github.io/api-docs/).